Trovemaster/TROVE/docs/source/theory.rst

 TROVE takes a different approach by numerically constructing the kinetic energy operator for a given molecule and axis system.
 This is achieved using a Taylor expansion of the Hamiltonian in terms of internal coordinates of the molecule.
 This allows TROVE to be used for a wide variety of molecules as seen in chapter \ref{chap:molecules}.
-The actual construction of the Hamiltonian can be used in a rather `black box' manner, with the user only needing to define coordinate transforms and so on (see chapter \ref{chap:newmol}).
+The actual construction of the Hamiltonian can be used in a rather *black box* manner, with the user only needing to define coordinate transforms and so on (see chapter \ref{chap:newmol}).

 A particular strength of TROVE is the ability to calculate eigenfunctions and eigenvalues of high angular momentum quantum